What Is Sex Addiction?

 - Spending time in activities related to or that could lead to sex

 - Neglecting other obligations in the pursuit of sex

 - Continuing to engage in sexual behavior despite detriments to relationships

 - Needing to escalate sexual activity to achieve the desired effect

 - Feeling withdrawals or negative feelings when unable to engage in sexual behavior

 People who exhibit these symptoms may not necessarily suffer from an addiction, but they may still want to reach out and discuss what they are feeling.
-If you feel the need to reach out, please do.

 Can Someone Actually Have A Sex Addiction?

 The validity of sex addiction is a hotly debated topic among professionals.
 While some deny the validity of any non-substance addiction, others are trying to open the scope of what an addiction is.
 Of all the common behavioral addictions, sex addiction is possibly the most controversial.